This Privacy Notice is dated 10th January 2023.

 When we have no ongoing legitimate business or statutory need to process your personal information, we will either delete or anonymise it.

-We may disclose your personal information, with your consent, to any company within our corporate group.
+We may disclose your personal information to any company within our corporate group.
 This includes, where applicable, our subsidiaries, our holding company and its subsidiaries.
 This will only be done where lawful bases exists.

-We may also disclose your personal information with:
+We will also disclose, where required, your personal information with:

 You might find links to third party websites on our Websites or within documentation we provide.

-If you access other websites using the links provided, the operators of these sites may collect information from you which will be used by them in accordance with their own privacy policies which you should review.
+If you access other websites using the links provided, the operators of these sites may collect information from you which will be used by them in accordance with their own Privacy Notices which you should review.

 We do not accept any responsibility or liability for their policies whatsoever as we have no control over them.

-Please note that we do not exercise, endorse or control the policies or practices of any third party social network whose functionality you may access through the Website.
+Please note that we do not exercise, endorse, secure or control the policies or practices of any third party social network whose functionality you may access through the Website.

-Our legal basis for collecting and using personal information will depend on the personal information being collected and the specific context in which we collect it.
+Our lawful bases for collecting and using personal information will depend on the personal information being collected and the specific context in which we collect it.